 4. Drop beans in small batches into the boiling water and boil for exactly 1 minute

-5. Remove beans from boiling water with a large slotted spoon or wire strainer and place immediately into the ice bath to cool.
+5. Remove beans from boiling water with a large slotted spoon or wire strainer and place them immediately into the ice bath to cool.

-6. Drain beans and set aside for freezing
+6. Drain beans and set them aside for freezing

 There are two ways that you can best preserve your beans.
 Vacuum sealing with a Foodsaver device or in a zipper freezer bag.
 If you use the vacuum sealing method, you can place blanched beans on a cookie sheet and freeze individually for a couple of hours before sealing or just seal them right after blanching, making sure that they are well-drained.
 For the freezer bag method, freeze beans individually (as described before) and place them into a freezer bag, squeezing out as much air as possible before sealing.